TALLAHASSEE -- Few state institutions bear a more distinct imprint of recent Republican hegemony than the Florida House of Representatives.

 It launched the political career of U.S. Sen. Marco Rubio, who served as its speaker four years ago.
 Its members have passed some of the most conservative bills in the nation.
 And since 2006, it has nurtured the career of Will Weatherford of Wesley Chapel.

-On Tuesday, Weatherford will be sworn in as, at 33, the youngest speaker of the House in recent Florida history and the first speaker from the Tampa Bay area since 2004.
+On Tuesday, Weatherford will be sworn in as, at 33, the youngest speaker of the House in recent Florida history and the first speaker from Tampa Bay since 2004.
 He’ll preside over a chamber where Republicans have an overwhelming 76-44 majority.
-The son-in-law of former House Speaker Allan Bense, Weatherford looks like the latest model in a long, unbroken line of GOP speakers.
+The son-in-law to former House Speaker Allan Bense, Weatherford looks like the latest model in a long, unbroken line of GOP speakers.

 But these are also somewhat humbling times for House Republicans.
 On Nov.
 6, they lost five seats and their veto-proof majority, punctuated by the shocking defeat of the person who had been picked to succeed Weatherford as speaker in 2014, Chris Dorworth.